 The BioResources Group represents SCI's interests in agriculture.
 Its remit covers the production of food and materials from the planet's biological resources.
 The Group is a unique multidisciplinary network involved in all aspects of food security and the bioeconomy.
 The Group aims to reflect contemporary agricultural science and agribusiness interests.

 The committee is the core network of the group and comprises more than 20 active members.
 These come from industry, institutes, universities and other organisations, including: Syngenta, Rothamsted, Biosciences KTN, University of Bristol, Imperial College London, University of Reading and Sheffield Hallam University.
 We are also well-connected to the Association of Applied Biologists, IUPAC and the Royal Society of Chemistry.
 Members have extensive experience in agronomy, analytical sciences, crop nutrition, crop physiology, crop protection chemicals, environmental sciences, formulation chemistry, soil science and senior management.

 The committee meets on four afternoons a year, not only to plan the programme of events: lunch and a seminar on the work or interests of a member give opportunities to get the most out of networking in the group, and to learn what you didn't know or meet someone who might turn out to be useful in future!
 We are always keen to be joined by new committee members, or you can take part in our online forum as well as attend the group's conferences.

-You can read our Chairman’s message to learn more about the Group and we are always pleased to receive suggestions for new conferences and other activities via our Forum.
+You can read our Chairman’s message to learn more about the Group.

 The Group now has its own Facebook group, which you are welcome to join.